renatabiniek/winter-wedding/README.md

   * entering email address that already is on the Google Sheet
   * entering values that don't match the expected values (response: Y/N, diet: V/VG/GF/S, end: Q/A)
   * entering incorrect number of guests (adults = 0 or > 2, kids > 6)
-  * enteruing guest data in incorrect format (not exactly 2 numbers separated by a comma)
+  * entering guest data in incorrect format (not exactly 2 numbers separated by a comma)

 * The program has been tested on various browsers on desktop and mobile: